-Consolidating debt into your home loan can make sense in some situations, however it is not always the best option.
+Consolidating debt into your home loan can make sense in some situations, but it's not always the best option.
 If you are not well versed in financial management, investigate your options by speaking with a financial planner and mortgage broker.

-Negotiating a better rate with your current lender, refinancing your home loan or liquidating your assets (e.g. selling your home) are ways that you can avoid debt consolidation if it is not the right pathway for you.
+Negotiating a better rate with your current lender, switching to a cheaper mortgage or liquidating your assets (e.g. selling your home) are ways that you can avoid debt consolidation if it is not the right pathway for you.

 Don’t underestimate the significance of financial discipline.
 For instance, if you decide to refinance your home loan for a mortgage that allows you to make additional repayments, the cost savings could be significant.
 For instance, an additional repayment of $80 into your mortgage may not seem like much but on a $450,000 30 year home loan at 4.5% interest, this could save you a staggering $29,303.47 in interest.

 Common debt consolidation solutions